TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 For the time being just remember the Composer name you have chosen (`myvendor/my-site-package`) and the extension name (`my_site_package`).

-In order to see a change in the TYPO3 backend or frontend your site package needs to be :ref:`installed <extension-installation>`.
+In order to see any changes in the TYPO3 backend or frontend your site package needs to be :ref:`installed <extension-installation>`:

+..  code-block:: bash

+    ddev composer req myvendor/my-site-package

 After you have created your site package extension you can uninstall :composer:`b13/make`: